 The Compassion, Acceptance, Respect, Empathy (C.A.R.E.)
-Project
+Program

 People are more than needs— and true compassion reaches farther than provisions.